Red Wings beat Flyers 5-4 in shootout to halt 10-game skid - Philly

+DETROIT (AP) - It was difficult to tell in the dressing room if the Detroit Red Wings were especially excited or simply relieved.

-DETROIT (AP) - Frans Nielsen scored his NHL-record 22nd shootout winner and the Detroit Red Wings edged the Philadelphia Flyers 5-4 on Tuesday night to end their 10-game losing streak.
+Frans Nielsen scored his NHL-record 22nd shootout winner and the Red Wings edged the Philadelphia Flyers 5-4 on Tuesday night to end a 10-game losing streak - their longest since 1977.

+"Obviously, everyone was frustrated," goalie Jimmy Howard said.
+"A lot of us have never gone through that in this dressing room.
+It was one of those things that just sort of snowballed.

+"I'm glad we were just able to find a way to get a W today."

 Sean Couturier, Matt Read, Shayne Gostisbehere and Travis Konecny scored for the Flyers.